jfsIV/cubit-dagmc-toolbar/README.md

 ## Toolbar Installation:
-  - Clone this repository or download the tarball and unpack in the directory of your choice
+  1. Clone this repository or download the tarball and unpack in the directory of your choice
-  - Run the ./setup.sh script.
-This ensures paths in the resulting dagmc_toolbar.ttb file are resolved correctly by Cubit.
+  2. Run the `setup.sh` script.
+This ensures paths in the resulting `dagmc_toolbar.ttb` file are resolved correctly by Cubit.
-  - There should now be a `dagmc_toolbar.ttb` file in the toolbars directory.
+  3. There should now be a `dagmc_toolbar.ttb` file in the toolbars directory.
-  - Add the toolbar using the custom toolbar editor in Cubit.
+  4. Add the toolbar using the custom toolbar editor in Cubit.

   ![](assets/toolbar_import.gif)